roldanbob/hello-world/readme.md

 Hello.

-*Now do you like my hat?*
+*Now just hang on a minute, Friend ...
+Now you say that you like my hat?*

-No, I do not.
-I do not like your hat.